xoofx/git-rocket-filter/Readme.md

 - Fast rewriting of commits and trees (by an order of `x10` to `x100`).
 - Built-in support for both **white-listing** with `--keep` (keeps files or directories) and **black-listing** with `--remove` options.
 - Use of `.gitignore` like pattern for tree-filtering
-- Powerful, fast and easy C# Scripting for both commit filtering and tree filtering
+- Fast and easy C# Scripting for both commit filtering and tree filtering
 - Support for scripting in tree-filtering per file/directory pattern

 Tested on Windows and Linux (with Mono installed).